In an emergency always dial 999.

 - There has been a serious disruption to the flow of traffic

-- A crime is not in progress
+- When a crime is not happening now

 Contact methods for deaf users